 Here’s a photo of the 2X4 version.
 Note that there is one LED for the A and the B radios on each relay port.

-The Bill-of-Material (BOM), schematic, and build instructions for the CTR2-Mini Antenna Switch Controller can be found below.
+The Bill-of-Material (BOM) is the same for either switch version.
+The only difference is in the PCB and schematics for the two versions.
+The schematics and build instructions for the CTR2-Mini Antenna Switch Controller can be found below.
 There are links on the BOM spreadsheet to locate parts on Mouser.com.
 You can use the part #s to find these parts at other part suppliers.
 Click the Download PDF button to download the file.

 Bill of Material